emasche/UK-businesses-2024-report.-Python/README.md

 ![info](Py-UK-B-screenshots/1-info.png)
 All data types are consistent and correct.
 No null values.
 Each column contains 361 entries.

-Use the head() function to have a quick preview of the structure of the datasets.
+Next, I used the head() function to have a quick preview of the structure of the datasets.
 ```python
 active_businesses.head()
 ```